OCHA-DAP/hdx-ckan/ckanext-hdx_theme/docs/code_quality/linter.rst

 Since we utilize CKAN within a Docker container, you'll need Ruff installed locally on your development machine.

+The PyCharm Ruff plugin doesn't know how to use the Ruff installation from the CKAN container.
+It needs a Ruff executable on the Docker host (the real machine).
+It also cannot execute Ruff from a Python virtual environment as there doesn't seem to be a way to activate a specific virtual env before running Ruff.

+Please note that since Ruff is written in the Rust programming language, you don't necessarily need to install it as a Python package, although you can.
+Please see below the various options.

 Ruff is available as ``ruff`` on PyPI:

 ::